Amsterdam/3DAmsterdam/README.md

 # 3DAmsterdam

-3D Amsterdam is a platform ( available at 3d.amsterdam.nl ) where the city of Amsterdam can be experienced interactively, and where communication and participation is made more accessible.
+3D Amsterdam is a platform ( available at 3d.amsterdam.nl ) where the city of Amsterdam can be experienced interactively, and where communication and participation is made more accessible.<br/>
 More and more information and data is embedded in 3D, allowing future features like running simulations, and
 providing insight in decision making processes.

 ## Unity 2019.4.
 (LTS)